jeanP-tech/The-Bits-and-Bytes-of-Computer-Networking/Week3-The Transport and Application Layers.md

 - The number of the next expected segment

 Data offset field
-- A 4 - bit number that communicates how long the TCP header for this segment is
+- A 4-bit number that communicates how long the TCP header for this segment is

 TCP window
 - Specifies the range of sequence numbers that might be sent before an acknowledgement is required